makoConstruct/termpose/README.md

 or: a or: b or: c or: d e
 //"doesn't work in the present termpose standard, but it would be kind of nice if it meant what it's supposed to mean.. or a, or b, or c, or d, e
-//"is how coffeescript would put it or a b c: open
-// "
+//"kinda coffeescript
+or a, or b, or c, or d e
+//"would work if we cast the comma as being equivalent to an indent, but it's not very readable. foldleft or a b c d e
+//"lol.
+Maybe that's best.
 ```

 here's me making a start on defining a universal type system: